tahafaghani/Runge-Kutta/README.md

 - Simulates the interaction between two masses in a gravitational field.
 - Plots the trajectories of the two bodies.

+## Visualization
+Both scripts produce plots that show the motion of the system over time:

+3DOF_Rung_kuttah.m: Plots the motion of the rotating bodies and sliding cart. vectorial_dynamics_R4.m: Plots the trajectories of the two masses under the influence of gravity.

+## Conclusion

+These simulations are designed to provide insights into solving dynamic systems using the Runge-Kutta numerical method.
+They are ideal for students and researchers working in mechanical engineering and physics who want to explore multi-degree-of-freedom systems and vectorial dynamics.

 ## How to Run the Codes

 1. Open MATLAB.